Tailbox

 Non Equity Assistance in 2015

-Amino Labs Inc. is a biotechnology company founded in 2015 and based in Canada that focuses on making genetic engineering accessible to a wider audience.
-The company has developed an intuitive bioengineering mini-lab, a compact continuous bioreactor designed to facilitate bacterial transformations and the continuous growth of various cultures.
-This user-friendly equipment allows individuals, including those as young as eight, to experiment with genetic engineering, fostering a new generation of bioengineers.
-The bioreactor serves as a countertop-sized laboratory, providing educational opportunities to learn about DNA, genes, and cell theory, while enabling users to create a diverse range of products, including fragrances, flavors, materials, and medicines.
-By democratizing access to biotechnology, Amino Labs aims to contribute to personalized manufacturing and address significant global challenges related to food, fuel, and medicine.
+Amino Labs Inc. is a biotechnology company founded in 2015 and based in Canada.
+It focuses on making genetic engineering accessible to a broad audience, including individuals as young as eight years old.
+The company has developed an intuitive bioengineering mini-lab, a compact bioreactor that allows users to perform bacterial transformations and continuously grow cultures.
+This tabletop bioreactor facilitates hands-on learning about DNA, genes, and genetic engineering, empowering users to create a variety of biological products, such as fragrances, flavors, materials, and medicines.
+Through its innovative technology and user-friendly kits, Amino Labs aims to inspire a new generation of bioengineers and contribute to personalized manufacturing solutions addressing global challenges in fuel, food, and healthcare.

 Non Equity Assistance in 2015